Our recipes in your inbox 😊

 How to make vegan enchiladas?

-• When roasting the tomatoes move around so they get chary spots everywhere.
-Same with the onion and do NOT peel the garlic.
+• The tomatoes move around when roasting, so they get charred spots everywhere.
+Same with the onion; do not peel the garlic.
 The garlic peel protects the garlic clove from burning.

-• Buy thick corn tortillas and warm them in the microwave wrapped in a kitchen towel for a minute or so to make them pliable.
-If they are really thin and cold they’ll break and won’t hold the sauce properly.
+• Buy thick corn tortillas and warm them in the microwave, wrapping them in a kitchen towel for a minute or so to make them pliable.
+If they are skinny and cold, they’ll break and won’t hold the sauce properly.

-• Finish the enchiladas with sliced avocado, seeds, and/or microgreens and cilantro.
+• Finish the enchiladas with sliced avocado, pumpkin seeds, and/or microgreens and cilantro.

 Alejandra Graf